Longhini404/Longhini404/README.md

-Full Stack Developer experient in web development, specializing in Database, proficient in technologies such as JavaScript/TypeScript (React and Node.js) PHP Laravel, Vite and Vue.js.
+Full Stack Developer experient in web development, specializing in Database, proficient in technologies such as JavaScript/TypeScript (React and Node.js) Flutter, PHP Laravel, Vite and Vue.js.

 ### Languages